bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-blockchain.md

 Miners spend an actual real-world cost to do mining.
 They have to first buy hardware, and then they spend electricity, which cannot be converted back from the Proof-of-Work they've done to perform Proof-of-Work.
-So they have a real world cost and they only get paid when they find blocks - blocks that are part of the best chain and mature for at least 100 blocks because coinbases only get coinbase(?) rewards.
+So they have a real world cost and they only get paid when they find blocks - blocks that are part of the best chain and mature for at least 100 blocks.

-Host: 00:16:04
+Adam Jonas: 00:16:04

 To be clear, we have to probably differentiate between pools and miners because there's not a lot of solo miners out there, so when we're saying they, it's probably pools.
 Miners get paid in a different way, which we'll maybe go into in another episode.